nfriedly/node-bestzip/readme.md

 This will not include the build/ folder, it's contents will be top-level.

 When using the programmatic API, the same effect may be achieved by passing in the `cwd` option.

+## Include dependencies

+When you need to include your `package.json` dependencies from `node_modules`, you can use the `--dependencies` option to specify the location of your `package.json` file:

+`bestzip build.zip build/* --dependencies`

+will include all the modules listed inside "dependencies" in your `./package.json` file.

+Alternatively you can specify the relative path:

+`cd build/ && bestzip ../build.zip * -d ../package.json`

 ## .dotfiles